 Urban Growth Agenda

 SUMA’s 2015 Federal Election Advocacy Hub

-This page is dedicated to providing SUMA members and hometown residents with information on SUMA's advocacy work as we approach the July 1, 2018 legalization of recreational cannabis.
-Here you will find templates to raise the issue in your municipality and with the provincial government, links to resources, and media coverage of this issue.
-We will update this page with new information as it becomes available.
+This page is dedicated to providing SUMA members and hometown residents with information on SUMA's advocacy work as we approach the October 17, 2018 legalization of recreational cannabis.
+Here you will find links to resources, and media coverage of this issue.

 SUMA, other municipal associations around the country, and some provincial governments are compiling and sharing information to help municipalities prepare for July 1, 2018.
 These resources may be helpful, and you can email us with suggestions for resources to add.